hamaza7867/IT-project/README.md

 # IT-project
-This is my first git lecture
+This is my first git lecturer
+In class 401